bagustris/ravdess_ser/readme.md

 Recognition: Effect of Feature Sets, Feature Types, and Classifiers”, TENCON 2020
 - 2020 IEEE Region 10 Conference (TENCON), Osaka, Japan, 2020.
 ```

+See the my other repo, https://github.com/bagustris/ravdess_song_speech,
+for comparison of speech and song emotion recognition.